High-$Q$ Superconducting Lumped-Element Resonators for Low-Mass Axion Searches: Introduction

 Besides extensive microwave-band searches for the axion-photon coupling, lower-mass QCD axions (\(\sim\!\mathrm{peV}\)-\(100~\mathrm{neV}\)) are motivated by the axiverse,\cite{Svrcek2006,Arvanitaki2010} low-scale inflation,\cite{Takahashi2018,Graham2018} and early-universe entropy production.\cite{Steinhardt1983} In this low-mass regime, lumped-element resonators--though less developed--are essential.
 Simply scaling cylindrical cavities is impractical.
 The axion Compton wavelength is \(\lambda_a=h/(m_a c)\), so for \(m_a=1~\mathrm{neV}\) one has \(\lambda_a\approx 1.2~\mathrm{km}\).
 For the commonly used TM\(_{010}\) mode, the cavity radius scales as \(a\approx 0.38\,\lambda\), implying kilometer-scale diameters; for lighter axions, the required dimensions grow \(\propto m_a^{-1}\), rendering cavity haloscopes infeasible and motivating lumped-element (LC) resonators.

-Examples of searches for the axion-photon coupling using LC resonators include ADMX SLIC\cite{crisosto2020admx}, BASE\cite{Devlin2004}, WISPLC\cite{zhang2022search}, and DMRadio\cite{brouwer2022projected,Brouwer2022}.
+Examples of searches for the axion-photon coupling using LC resonators include ADMX SLIC\cite{crisosto2020admx}, BASE\cite{devlin2021constraints}, WISPLC\cite{zhang2022search}, and DMRadio\cite{brouwer2022projected,Brouwer2022}.
+Re-entrant cavities\cite{PhysRevD.94.042001,PhysRevD.109.042004} provide an alternative 3D lumped-element implementation, with spatially separated electric and magnetic fields.
 (See also \cite{aybas2021quantum}, which describes the use of LC resonators to probe the axion-gluon coupling using NMR-based techniques, e.g., the CASPEr experiment.)
 As shown in \cite{Brouwer2022}, searching over \(0.4\text{--}120~\mathrm{neV}\) (\(100~\mathrm{kHz}\text{--}30~\mathrm{MHz}\)) with sensitivity to GUT-scale QCD axions requires, among other advances, a tunable lumped-element resonator with quality factor \(Q=2\times 10^{6}-2\times10^{7}\).\cite{Brouwer2022} Existing resonator technology reported in the literature falls short of this requirement.

 In this paper, we demonstrate a superconducting lumped-element resonator with fixed resonance frequency \(f_{0}\approx 250~\mathrm{kHz}\) and, to our knowledge, an unprecedented unloaded (intrinsic) quality factor \(Q_\mathrm{ul}\approx 2.1\times10^{6}\).
 This device also serves as a proof-of-concept for forthcoming experiments based on lumped-element resonators and as a practical ``set of recipes'' for future resonator development within low-mass axion searches.